“Give me the tools, I’ll finish the job.”

 Speak the local’s lingo

 Imagine an Apple sales rep selling their latest mobile phone to a tech-savvy buyer.
-They needn’t dumb down the jargon in fear of confusing the interested party; they can go about their business naturally, and use every acronym and technical term under the sun.
+They needn’t dumb down the jargon for fear of confusing the interested party; they can go about their business naturally and use every acronym and technical term under the sun.

 In the same way, reps need to communicate clearly with their customers, the same logic applies when you’re trying to convince internal teams to buy into your sales enablement proposal.
 Use your charter to demonstrate how passionate you are about bringing this to life, and how much you think it'll improve the services being offered.